arthurcadore/E1PCM30-Simulator/README.md

 #### Sniffering the pipe pseudoarchive (optional):

-As said before, the `fifo pipe` is used in this repository as the communication media between the TX and RX program, so we can see the pipe contents by doing the command below:
+As said before, the `fifo pipe` is used in this repository as the communication media between the TX and RX program, so we can see the pipe contents by doing the command below (**use another terminal**):

 ```
 tail -f ./transmission/pcm30_transmission_pipe | nl